zelisinho/anypoint-examples/http-json/README.md

 ### Set Up and Run the Example

-As with other [example templates](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create template applications straight out of the box in Anypoint Studio.
+As with other [examples](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create template applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.

 Follow the procedure below to create, then run the HTTP with JSON application.